New Preprint, Live!

 My most favorite thing about the meeting was to see friends.
 Old friends, new friends, and those who will likely become my life long friends.
 I learned that everyone is slightly panicked.. slightly hopeful and somewhat unclear about what the future (next 2 years until next meeting) will look like.
 Whether it was a graduate student or a postdoc fellow beginning their journey.. or those who were finishing up.
 Whether it was someone who had transitioned into industry or had been there for far too long.
 This feeling of uncertainty was global and constant.
 It is comforting, in it’s own way, to think that if enough intellectuals choose to feel panicked about something - they will figure out a way to get us out of this mess as well.

-So, I left Toronto being inspired, energized and jolted with so much hope.
-Not just my future but for the future of science as a whole.
+So, I returned from Toronto feeling inspired, energized and jolted with hope.
+Not just for my future ..but for the future of science as a whole.
 Even if the paths look flinty at times.
-Even if those paths repeatedly lead us to a bar with Estonian musicians who dazzle us with hour long songs.
+Even if those paths repeatedly lead us to a bar with Estonian folk musicians who dazzle us with (lengthy) songs.
 Even if we never can find a place to go dancing or karaoke in the rainy Toronto.
-Even if it means that you have to hunt 10 different coffee places to find the best cup of cap.
-And, especially if it means that we have to watch our European friends suffer through “not so great” North American beers.. night after night… just to hang out to share life, science and everything that threads them together.
+Even if it means that we have to hunt 10 different coffee places to find the best cup of cap (Daily dose was great, btw).
+And, especially if it means that we have to watch our European friends suffer through “not so great” North American beers.. night after night… just so they can hang out with us to share life, science and everything that tethers them together.
 Even still.. we forge ahead!

 So, until Poland 2027.. we will dance with the ghosts of these incredible memories from Toronto.
 Perhaps with a bruised soul at times.. maybe even w/ blistered feet at other times.
 But, dance, we will!